 If you are a graduate student in the Department of Linguistics, each semester you must be advised about available and required courses by a Linguistics faculty member of your choice prior to registration.
-After you have been advised, Cynthia will be notified by the faculty member with whom you consulted and will lift the advising hold allowing you to register.
+After you have been advised, Ethan will be notified by the faculty member with whom you consulted and will lift the advising hold, allowing you to register.

 My advising hold was lifted, so why can’t I register?

 I’m on the waitlist.
-How can I enroll anyway?
+Can the instructor enroll me in the class anyway?

 The registration system will roll students into a class from the waitlist if an opening occurs.
-If there is room capacity in a course and the instructor gives you permission to enroll beyond the set maximum enrollment limit, and permission is forwarded to Cynthia, she can register you up until the drop deadline.
-If the room capacity is at its maximum limit, you cannot be enrolled due to fire code restrictions.
+If there is room capacity in a course and the instructor gives you permission to enroll beyond the set maximum enrollment limit, and permission is forwarded to Ethan, he can register you up until the drop deadline.
+If the room capacity is at its limit, you cannot be enrolled due to fire code restrictions.